ls-2018/etcd_cn/etcdctl/README.md

 LOCK returns a zero exit code only if it is terminated by a signal and releases the lock.

 If LOCK is abnormally terminated or fails to contact the cluster to release the lock, the lock will remain held until the lease expires.
-Progress may be delayed by up to the default lease length of 60 seconds.
+Progress may backend delayed by up to the default lease length of 60 seconds.

 ### ELECT [options] \<election-name\> [proposal]